 My friend Katie turned me on to vacation rentals a few years ago.
 She has five children, and a vacation rental was nearly always more comfortable and less expensive than two hotel rooms for her large family.

 I have a smaller family, but we often book a vacation rental instead of a hotel because we love having more space and a full kitchen.
 Vacation homes can also offer more interesting locations and extra privacy.

 Large vacation homes can also be a great option for family reunions or multi-family vacations.

-If you are ready to venture into renting a vacation home instead of a traditional hotel, here are my top vacation rental tips to help you find the perfect place.
+If you are ready to try renting a vacation home instead of a traditional hotel, here are my top vacation rental tips to help you find the perfect place.

 Top Rental Sites